 Historically, known as Ireland’s midway point, Athlone is halfway between Galway and Dublin.
 Part of Ireland’s Hidden Heartlands, the town is steeped in Irish culture and heritage, from Athlone Castle to Hodson’s Pillar.
 Whether you’re looking for a relaxing escape or shopping break, Athlone has something for everyone.
-The Hodson Bay Hotel is just a short drive outside Athlone but its peaceful location on the shore of Lough Ree makes it the ideal place to escape and unwind.
+The Hodson Bay Hotel accommodation in Athlone is just a short drive outside Athlone but its peaceful location on the shore of Lough Ree makes it the ideal place to escape and unwind.

 Hodson Bay Hotel guests have exclusive access to a range of local activities and attractions discounts which can be accessed here.